WeiZHANG-mg/WeiZHANG-mg.github.io/index.md

 ### Journal Articles

+**Zhang, W.**, Clayards, M., Sonderegger, M. (In revision), Imitation of F0 tone contours by Mandarin and English speakers is both categorical and continuous (Manuscript submitted to Journal of Phonetics)

+**Zhang, W.**, Clayards, M., & Wagner, M. (2024), Prosodic effects of focus and constituency in Mandarin and in English. _Laboratory Phonology_, 15(1). [https://doi.org/10.16995/labphon.9704](https://doi.org/10.16995/labphon.9704)

 **Zhang, W.**, Clayards, M. & Torreira, F. (2023), Phonological mediation effects in imitation of the Mandarin flat-falling tonal continua. _Journal of Phonetics_, 101. [https://doi.org/10.1016/j.wocn.2023.101277](https://doi.org/10.1016/j.wocn.2023.101277)

 **Zhang, W.** & Clayards, M. (2023), Contribution of acoustic cues to prominence ratings for four Mandarin vowels. _Journal of the Acoustical Society of America_.
+154(5), 3364-3373. [https://doi.org/10.1121/10.0022410](https://doi.org/10.1121/10.0022410)

 Steffman, J. & **Zhang, W.** (co-first author) (2023), Vowel perception under prominence: examining the roles of F0, duration and distributional information. _The Journal of the Acoustical Society of America_, 154, 2594–2608. [http://doi.org/10.1121/10.0021300](http://doi.org/10.1121/10.0021300)